xlladdins/xll/README.md

 ## Add-in Functions

-To register a new C/C++ function that can be called from Excel create an `AddInX` object that has information Excel needs to register your
+To register a new C/C++ add-in function that can be called from Excel create an `AddInX` object with a `FunctionX` argument that has information Excel needs to register your
 _function_: the return type, the C/C++ function name, the Excel name, and a list of _arguments_ with their type, name, and short description.
 You can optionally specify _function help_ for the Function Wizard and